 Simplify and rearrange the expression.

-The trigonometric double angle identites can be derived using the properties of the complex plane.
+All of the the trigonometric identities can be derived this way using the properties of the complex plane.